manuSrep/easyScriptingPy/README.md

 # README

 This is a light python module which will facilitate your (research) work if you often have to do boring stuff like saving or reading lot's of files.
+In some time there will be also misisng data structures included.

 ## Install